Kivanc10/Node-MongoDB-Docker-App/README.md

  5 - At last, the application is available on port 8080.
 Navigate to http://localhost:8080/

  6- You can run `docker-compose down` to stop and remove existing the container

+## Runnning the Application With Node.js and MongoDB (without Docker)

+1 - <a href="https://docs.mongodb.com/manual/installation/">Install and start with MongoDB</a>
+2 - <a href="https://nodejs.org/en/download/">Install the last version of Node.js</a>
+3 - You must change something to prevent getting error.